computing-AU/EC202627/README.md

 python3 DNY_03.py

-calculate_fine("The not to do list",30)
+The not to do list
+40
+Output:

-Output: You have accumulated the maximum fine of INR: 150.0
+You have accumulated the maximum fine of INR: 150.0

-run py DNY_04.py
+python3 DNY_04.py

-calculate_fine("The not to do list",5,10.0)
+The not to do list
+5
+10.0

+Output:
-Output: 50.0
+50.0

-run py DNY_04.py
-calculate_fine("The not to do list",40)
+python3 DNY_05.py

+Atomic Habits
+40
+200

-Output: 150.0
+Output: 200.0